Pinning on Windows

 1. Right-click any file inside an Object Mount volume

-2. Click "Pin to Object Mount" in the context menu
+2. Select "Pin to Object Mount" from the context menu

-To unpin, right-click the file again and select "Unpin from Object Mount".
+To unpin, right-click the file again and choose "Unpin from Object Mount".

-You can pin individual files, but not entire folders (yet).
+You can currently pin individual files, not entire folders.

-• (Coming soon: visual indicators in File Explorer and gui)
+• A visual overlay icon in File Explorer

 Managing Cache Space